 Stonewalling is an abuse tactic that the narcissist uses to punish you for behaviour that they don’t like.
 It’s purely manipulative in nature and serves to suppress your emotions.

 What they really want here is to punish you for whatever perceived slight you’ve made against them.
-Then, after it’s all said and done, they’ll want you to come grovelling back to them with apologies (even though you were probably never in the wrong).
+Then, after all is said and done, they’ll want you to come grovelling back to them with apologies (even though you were probably never in the wrong).

 Example of a Stonewalling Text: